tyu0912/ansible-terraform-gcp/README.md

 7) -z string of the zone of the project.
 Default = us-west1-b
 8) -r string of the region of the project.
 Default  = us-west1
 ---

-Once complete, there should be IPs that are printed.
-You can verify that it matches the VMs created on GCP.
-You can also verify that a VM group and a Load Balancer are created on their respective pages.
-Also important to confirm is that the `ansible/hosts/hosts.ini` file has matching IP addresses.

 4. From the base directory of the repo, run the command below to deploy the API on each instance `bash 2_run_ansible.sh`